FALCONZeroX/WinForms-IconFont-Collection/README.md

 ### The Vector Advantage

-- **Infinite resolution** : A vector outline is resolution‑independent.
+1- **Infinite resolution** : A vector outline is resolution‑independent.
 When you render it at 16pt, 64pt, or 256pt, the operating system recalculates the exact shape using the same mathematical curves.
 The result is **perfect sharpness at any DPI level** – no interpolation, no blur.
-- **Sub‑pixel rendering** : Modern font engines apply anti‑aliasing (ClearType) that leverages the physical arrangement of LCD sub‑pixels, making icon edges even smoother and more readable than a bitmap could ever achieve.
+2- **Sub‑pixel rendering** : Modern font engines apply anti‑aliasing (ClearType) that leverages the physical arrangement of LCD sub‑pixels, making icon edges even smoother and more readable than a bitmap could ever achieve.
-- **Consistency across the entire application** : Because icon fonts are rendered by the same text layout engine as labels and buttons, they automatically respect the system’s DPI settings.
+3- **Consistency across the entire application** : Because icon fonts are rendered by the same text layout engine as labels and buttons, they automatically respect the system’s DPI settings.
 You set a font size in points, and the system handles the rest.
+4- **Scalability (Flexibility when resizing)**: Raster images (such as PNG or ICO files) come in fixed sizes; if you try to scale them up or down, they do not adapt well because their dimensions are predetermined.
+In contrast, using an icon font offers complete flexibility during application development, as the icons are treated just like standard characters.

 ### Practical Benefits for WinForms Developers